Nicola Coughlan: Breakthrough (2018–2020)

-In 2018, Coughlan began playing Clare Devlin, one of the main characters in Derry Girls, a sitcom set in Derry, Northern Ireland, in the 1990s.
+In 2018, Coughlan began playing Clare Devlin, one of the main characters in Derry Girls, a sitcom set in Derry, Northern Ireland, in the 1990s during the final years of The Troubles.
 Coughlan has said that her Northern Irish accent was inspired by Girls Aloud's Nadine Coyle.
 Derry Girls is Channel 4's most successful comedy since Father Ted, and the most watched show in Northern Ireland since modern records began in 2002.
 In July 2018, the cast appeared on challenge game show The Crystal Maze.
 In December 2018, Coughlan competed against some of her Derry Girls co-stars in an episode of The Great British Bake Off.

 Though Derry Girls was broadcast in January and February 2018 on Channel 4, it was after its rerelease onto Netflix in December that same year that the show gained international audience and popularity.
 The third and last series aired from 12 April 2022 to 18 May 2022 on Channel 4, and was released on Netflix on 7 October 2022.
-Derry Girls has received nominations at the British Academy Television Awards, winning Best Scripted Comedy in 2023, Irish Film and Television Awards, including winning Best Comedy in 2018.
+Derry Girls has received nominations at the British Academy Television Awards, winning Best Scripted Comedy in 2023, and the Irish Film and Television Awards, including winning Best Comedy in 2018.

 Coughlan played Hannah Dalton in Harlots, a period drama television series set in 18th-century London.
 2018 marked her West End debut in The Donmar Warehouse's production of The Prime of Miss Jean Brodie.
 In September, the Evening Standard named her "one of the Rising Stars of 2018".
 Coughlan has stated that she auditioned for the part of Robin Buckley in season 3 of Stranger Things, but did not get the part.

+In 2020, she starred alongside Hannah Bristow in audio play podcast series, A Passion Play, about two teenagers' first love colliding with the Crucifixion of Jesus.